 The formations were created more than 100 million years ago, as water filtered through joints in rock outcroppings and smoothed the corners and edges.
 The park is popular with climbers and boulderers.

 The juxtaposition of the boulders, piled helter-skelter, and the Joshua trees, limbs askew, is surreal.
-Joshua Tree is a cartoon world.
+Joshua Tree looks like a cartoon world.

 I hiked the loop at Barker Dam, hoping to spot bighorn sheep.
 The stream bed was dammed by cowboys to water their cattle.
 No sheep, but a few jackrabbits and roadrunners.